 Karma is the Buddhist term which literally means "doing" or "action".
-The theory of karmic action and result is one of the foundational concepts of Buddhist philosophy and understanding this theory is considered an essential aspect of the Buddhist path.
+The theory of karmic action and result is one of the foundational concepts of Buddhist philosophy and

 On a specific level, the term karma refers specifically to the intentional action of a sentient being but not the result.
 Karmic actions are compared to a seed that will inevitably ripen into a result or fruition.